 Shop at Costco in Kauai:

-Upon landing at the Lihue airport, (on the east of the island) we headed straight to Costco to get food for the week.
+After landing at the Lihue airport, we headed straight to Costco to get food for the week.
 Though I had a few local food stops I wanted to try, we mostly planned to eat our meals at the home rental.
-I also heard that Costco prices were similar to the mainland prices, while Walmart and local grocery stores were Hawaii prices—MORE!
+I also heard that Costco prices were similar to the mainland prices, while Walmart and local grocery stores were much more!
 The gas was also a good 50 cents less than anything on the island, which was nice to fill up just before returning our rental car.

 It’s hard to shop at Costco for just one week, but we managed to do it.
-Here are our staples:
+Here were our staples:

 Pretty simple!